unboundsecurity/unbound-integration/code-signing/windows-office/README.md

-# Unbound Tech MS-Windows code signing demo
+# Unbound Security MS-Windows code signing demo
-This repo contains examples showing how to use Unbound Tech UKC for the following MS-Windows code signing use cases:
+This repo contains examples showing how to use Unbound Security UKC for the following MS-Windows code signing use cases:
 * Signing binary code: EXE and DLL files
 * Signing PowerShell scripts
 * Signing embedded macros code in MS-Office Word and Excel documents